 Lock Down Drills: Parents will receive an email notification that a Lock-Down Drill has taken place.

 Lock Down: Parents will receive an email and/or phone communication from the school when feasibly possible at the end of a Lock-Down.

 Threat is definitely away from the school.
 School administration secures the building and safely shelters all students, staff and visitors INSIDE the school building.
 A school will go on modified lock down if a threat is in their neighborhood and does not endanger the occupants of the school.
 NO person is allowed to enter or leave the building.
-For a modified lock down, follow procedures for lock down except:
+For a lockout, follow procedures for lock down except:

 - Interior doors DO NOT need to be locked